-- a.
+a.
 Initial visit: when seeing a client for an initial visit or triage, you will select Initial Visit as the note type and add an Initial Visit/Triage Form by clicking on Data Forms at the top of the window.
 The data form will provide prompts for which questions to ask during the meeting and text boxes for recording responses.
 There are also questions requiring a simple Yes or No response or that require you to select an option from a drop-down menu.
 It is typical for clinicians to follow along with the form and record responses during the session.
 This will remind you which questions to ask and helps keep the client on track.
 Be aware that certain questions under the risk assessment section must be answered before you can exit the form.
-A printout of this data form is included in the next section of this manual. - b.
-Intake: when/after meeting with a new client, you will typically complete an Intake Form, which includes check boxes and text boxes for collecting information about symptoms of anxiety, depression, and mania, suicidal and homicidal ideation, difficulties with attention/concentration, eating and body image concerns, sleep issues, substance abuse history, medical history, trauma history, academic functioning, social history and support, family history, goals for counseling, mental status, diagnostic impressions, and treatment plan.
-A printout of this data form is included in the next section of this manual.
-You may choose to make copies of this form for the purpose of following along with it during the session, or you may utilize concurrent documentation and enter information directly into Titanium during session.
+An outline of this data form is included in the next section of this manual.

-- c.
+- b.
+Intake: after the first full session with a new client, you will typically complete an Intake Form, which includes narrative bio, psycho, social, spiritual sections to complete, as well as space to record follow-up on any risk assessment issues and interventions used and the treatment plan.
+The Intake note template is included in the next section of this manual. - c.
 Session note: this is the type of note to select to write a progress note after seeing a client.
 The template is a Subjective, Objective, Assessment, Plan (SOAP) note.
 Directions for completing a SOAP note and an example of how to do so are included in the next section of this manual. - d.
-Other communication or Consult: these types of notes do not provide a template and therefore can be used to document other types of contact you have with clients, such as Personal Client Contact by Phone or an in-person consult with a student regarding their concerns about another student.
+Assessment: this type of note does not provide a template, but should be used to write a brief narrative account of how the client presented to a testing session, what tests were administered, what questions the client had, and how long it took them to complete the assessment.
+Any other behaviors of note should be documented. - e.
+Other communication or Consult: these types of notes do not provide a template and therefore can be used to document other types of contact you have with clients, such as contact by phone or an in-person consult with a student regarding their concerns about another student.